filipecolladavid/AuthUserManager/README.md

 # User Management and Image Upload API

-This is starter project for a social media API developed with [FastAPI](https://fastapi.tiangolo.com/), [MongoDB](https://www.mongodb.com/) and [MinIO](https://min.io/).
+A starter project for a social media API developed with [FastAPI](https://fastapi.tiangolo.com/), [MongoDB](https://www.mongodb.com/) and [MinIO](https://min.io/).
 It provides functionalities such as user registration, user authentication and authorization, creating and updating posts, and changing user settings.
 The API also implements token-based authentication using OAuth2 for security.
 The API is developed using the RESTful architectural style and is designed to be scalable, performant, and easy to use.
 The project serves as a template for developers looking to create social media like applications using FastAPI and MongoDB.